frievoe97/whatsapp-dashboard/README.md

 ## Available Plots and Their Functionality

-Below is an overview of the different plots available in the WhatsApp Dashboard, along with a description of their functionality.
+Below is an overview of the different plots available in the Chat Visualizer, along with a description of their functionality.
 For each plot, you can preview the appearance in both Dark Mode and Light Mode.

 ---